mikron-ia/rpg-hub/README.md

 A system for role-playing game story/campaign/epic (names vary from system to system) management.
 This is an attempt on an integrated system that would be a help in that process.

+## Licensing

+The project's main license is `GNU General Public License v3.0` - see the `LICENSE.md` file for the text.
+The `yii2` framework is `BSD 3-Clause "New" or "Revised" License`; particular libraries can have their own licenses, see attribution section of this file for details.

 ## Background

 [Role-playing games](https://en.wikipedia.org/wiki/Role-playing_game) are a very wide category, ranging from very